ajtudela/ajtudela/README.md

 # Hey there <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/>!

-I'm **Alberto Tudela**, robotics researcher from Spain, currently working in the Department of Electronic Technology (DTE) at [Universidad de Málaga](https://www.uma.es/).
+I'm **Alberto Tudela**, a robotics researcher from Spain currently working in the Department of Electronic Technology (DTE) at the [Universidad de Málaga](https://www.uma.es/).

-My passion for robotics has driven my line of research, which focuses on the development of perceptive agents that can accurately monitor and analyze the state of the world.
-Additionally, I am actively involved in the creation of social navigation algorithms, which are carefully integrated into the cognitive architectures of social assistive robots.
-This research has the potential to revolutionize the field of robotics, providing novel ways for robots to interact with and assist humans in their daily lives.
+My passion for robotics has led me to work across a wide range of the autonomy stack, with a particular focus on the creation of social navigation algorithms.
+These are carefully integrated into the cognitive architectures of social assistive robots.
+Additionally, I am actively involved in the development of perceptive agents that can accurately monitor and analyze the state of the world.

+In my free time, I also develop open source software for smart environments, mainly using Home Assistant, aiming to create seamless and intelligent systems that enhance the interaction between humans and their surroundings.

 In addition to my work in robotics, I'm also a member of [Astromech Spain](https://www.astromechspain.com/), the largest community of Star Wars™ droid builders in Spain.
 This collaborative group is dedicated to building faithful replicas of droid units from the Star Wars film series, allowing me to hone my creativity and attention to detail.